rmorshea/artigraph/docs/filtering.md

 ## Artifact Filter

-The [ArtifactFilter][artigraph.ArtifactFilter] allows you to select nodes which inherit from [BaseArtifact][artigraph.BaseArtifact].
+The [ArtifactFilter][artigraph.ArtifactFilter] allows you to select nodes which inherit from [Artifact][artigraph.Artifact].
 It accomplished this by setting a default value for [NodeFilter.node_type][artigraph.NodeFilter.node_type].
 For example, you can select artifacts by their label:

 ```python
 import artigraph as ag